-Bossiaea bombayensis is currently listed on the NSW Biodiversity Conservation Act 2016 and a conservation project has been developed by the NSW Department of Planning and Environment under the Saving our Species program.
+Bossiaea bombayensis is currently listed on the NSW Biodiversity Conservation Act 2016 and a conservation project has been developed by the NSW Department of Climate Change, Energy, the Environment and Water under the Saving our Species program.
 The conservation project identifies priority locations, critical threats and required management actions to ensure the species is extant in the wild in 100 years.
 Bossiaea bombayensis sits within the Site Management stream of the SoS program and the conservation project can be viewed here: